phgrosjean/bookdown-test/docs/index.md

 This is just a demo of the various possibilities of our extended bookdown format.
+It is intended to be used with the SciViews Box 2020.

 ::: {.info}